U.S. Visa Guides

-H-1B Visa 2025: Everything You Need to Know
+H-1B Visa Requirements in 2025: Everything You Need To Know

-4 min read
+8 min read

 Written by Ali Ramezanzadeh

-What is the H-1B Visa?
+What Is the H-1B Visa?

-H-1B Visa Requirements (for Employers)
+Requirements for the H-1B Visa (For Employers)

 H-1B Visa Cap Lottery

-Total Reg.
+Total registrationsa

-Eligible Reg.*
+Eligible registrationsb

-Selected Reg.
+Selected registrationse

 2021